Experience the best things to do on the Big Island with kids (updated)

 Kona boat and snorkel cruise with Body Glove tours

 The Body Glove boat tours along the Kona coast offer a fun snorkel and boating experience that is family friendly in West Hawaii.
-We woke up early for a morning tour and waited at the Kona pier while the ship was preparing for departure.
+We woke up early for a morning tour and waited at the Kona town pier while the ship was preparing for departure.
 While waiting for the ship to finish boarding, we quickly staked out a sitting spot and then explored the ship, taking some nice sunrise shots of Kona and the surrounding coastline.

 The kids spotted a few green turtles swimming just off the ship’s aft and some tropical fish congregating around the boarding plank area.
 In no time the ship was ready to depart from the harbor and we quickly left, heading towards South Kona.
 Just outside of the bay, we spotted a pod of spinner dolphins that were actively following the catamaran and playing in the ship’s waves.
 It was a wonderful first experience to see all these active sea creatures in their natural habitat.
 We cruised along the scenic coastline while enjoying our breakfast and drinking some fresh made smoothies from the bar tender.